sgmurphy/wordpress-plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 13.3.5.1 (2024-08-22) =
+* Bug Fix: Product Feed data is not migrated to custom post type on update

+= 13.3.5 (2024-08-21) =
+* Bug Fix: Identifier requires to update for Google Local Products Inventory feed
+* Bug Fix: Field mapping prefix and suffix adding space after prefix and before suffix
+* Bug Fix: The 'g:' prefix for google feeds channel is not stripped for TSV format
+* Bug Fix: The product category fields is generated with empty value in the first index
+* Improvement: Update menu item to new branding colors
+* Improvement: Refactor product feeds to use custom post type
+* Improvement: Declare WooCommerce HPOS compatibility

 = 13.3.4 (2024-07-03) =
 * Improvement: UI/UX: Use Select2 js on large select option input